ioBroker/adapter-react-5/README.md

 }
 ```

-## List of adapters, that uses adapter-react
+## List of adapters that use adapter-react
 - Admin
 - iot
 - echarts